awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

 ## Updating a Table<a name="LowLeveldotNetUpdateTable"></a>

 You can update only the provisioned throughput values of an existing table\.
-Depending on you application requirements, you might need to update these values\.
+Depending on your application requirements, you might need to update these values\.

 **Note**
 You can increase throughput capacity as often as needed, and decrease it within certain constraints\.
 For more information on throughput increases and decreases per day, see [Limits in DynamoDB](Limits.md)\.